 Emily takes a dedicated approach to all of her cases and provides straightforward advice coupled with a subtle, yet fierce tenacity in the courtroom.
-She is fast developing a reputation as a committed and approachable advocate and is known among peers and Solicitors alike as "Acquittal Lauchlan" due to her superb record.
+She is fast developing a reputation as a committed and approachable advocate.

 Emily places great emphasis on client care and has a particular interest in representing vulnerable defendants.
 Before joining the Bar, she worked as an advocate for clients with substantial support needs including mental health diagnosis and addictions.

-Emily is a Grade 2 Panel Advocate for the Crown Prosecution Service and is also regularly instructed by the Probation Service and HMRC.
+Emily is also Grade 2 Panel Advocate for the Crown Prosecution Service.

 CASES OF NOTE